 The ideal time to lock your mortgage rate is when interest rates are at their lowest, but this is hard to predict — even for the experts.

 It's worth noting that interest rates could decrease during your lock period.
 Should this happen, you'll most likely have to pay the rate you initially locked in.
-If your lock period has lapsed before the closing, you may be able to negotiate with your lender for a new rate lock, but it'll depend on the circumstances and the lender.
+If your lock period has lapsed before the closing, you may be able to negotiate with your lender for a new interest rate lock, but it'll depend on the circumstances and the lender.

-What is a float-down option?
+What is a float-down loan option?

 A float-down is an additional option you can take out with your lender.
 This option means you'll lock in at the agreed upon rate, but should interest rates drop within the period, you'll be closing at the lower rate.